Anything-Minecraft-Team/anything-minecraft/server/guides/other/remote_server_management.md

 1. Find the default PuTTY shortcuts.

-   - Press the Windows key <kbd>Win</kbd> and search for "putty".
+   - Press the Windows key `Win` and search for "putty".
 Right-click on the app result, and click "Open file location".

    - The default location for this is `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\PuTTY (64-bit)`.